R. Michael Siatkowski, MD, MBA

 - Fellowship: Pediatric Ophthalmology and Strabismus, Bascom Palmer Eye Institute, University of Miami, Miami, FL

-Dr. Siatkowski is the David W. Parke II, MD Professor, Vice Chair for Academic Affairs, and Residency Program Director of the Dean McGee Eye Institute (DMEI) / University of Oklahoma (OU) Department of Ophthalmology.
-He is the first ophthalmology in the history of the University of Oklahoma to hold a David Ross Boyd Professorship.
+Dr. Siatkowski is the Chief Executive Officer and Edward L. Gaylord Professor and Chair of the Dean McGee Eye Institute and the David Ross Boyd Professor.
+He is the first ophthalmologist in the history of the University of Oklahoma to hold a David Ross Boyd Professorship.

 Dr. Siatkowski is a former president of the American Association for Pediatric Ophthalmology and Strabismus (AAPOS), and the Program Directors Council of the Association of University Professors of Ophthalmology (AUPO).
 He is an Emeritus Director of the American Board of Ophthalmology (ABO), former president of the Christian Ophthalmology Society (COS), and past Vice Chair for the Ophthalmology Residency Review Committee (RRC) of the Accreditation Council for Graduate Medical Education (ACGME).